gabgustavo/drupal/modules/contrib/devel/README.md

 [[_TOC_]]

+#### Updates

+- July 2025: Use Kint module if you prefer Kint to the built-in Symfony Var-Dumper.
+Kint support has moved to that module.

 #### Introduction

 Devel module contains helper functions and pages for Drupal developers and inquisitive admins:

- - A block and toolbar for quickly accessing devel pages
+ - A block and toolbar for quickly accessing devel pages.
+Install drupal/navigation_extra_tools for core navigation module integration.
- - A menu tab added to entities to give access to internal entity properties
+ - A local task tab added to entities to view their properties
  - Urls created to view the internal entity properties even when there is no menu tab, for example /devel/paragraph/n
  - Debug functions for inspecting a variable such as `dpm($variable)`
  - Debug a SQL query `dpq($query` or print a backtrace `ddebug_backtrace()`
  - A block for masquerading as other users (useful for testing)
  - A mail-system class which redirects outbound email to files
  - Drush commands such as `fn-hook`, `fn-event`, `token`, `uuid`, and `devel-services`
  - *Devel Generate*.
-Bulk creates nodes, users, comment, taxonomy, media, menus for development.
+Bulk creates nodes, users, comment, taxonomy, media, menus, block content for development.
 Has Drush integration.

 This module is safe to use on a production site.
 Just be sure to only grant